Black Girl Creative

 In college, I chose to major in English Literature and Africana Studies.
 It was there that I fell in love with the writing of Audre Lorde, James Baldwin, Jamaica Kincaid, Toni Morrison, Jessica Hagedorn, Edwidge Danticat, Joan Morgan, Greg Tate, and many others.
 I learned to appreciate the intellectual gymnastics of post-colonial theory.
 I studied modern dance and performed with a traveling dance company.
 But, more than anything, I came to see how my jazz-loving father and dress-designing mother gave me the gift of the arts, grounding me in a sense of self and community, long before I stepped on campus.
 I eventually went on to earn an M.A. in Afro-American Studies from the University of Wisconsin-Madison (2005) and a Ph.D. in 20th Century U.S. History from Indiana University-Bloomington (2011).

 I did not become an English Lit professor, but my love of creative writing and analyzing the cultures that animate our world has never died.
 My favorite histories and stories to tell are those of complicated women, particularly those who lived through the tumultuous social movements of the mid-twentieth century.
-I aim to write stories that allow us to be messy and flawed: HUMAN.
+I aim to write stories that allow us to be messy and flawed, fully HUMAN.

 Writer & Cultural Critic